awsdocs/aws-lambda-developer-guide/doc_source/golang-envvars.md

 }
 ```

-For a list of environment variables that are set by the Lambda runtime, see [Runtime Environment Variables](configuration-envvars.md#configuration-envvars-runtime)\.
+For a list of environment variables that are set by the Lambda runtime, see [Runtime environment variables](configuration-envvars.md#configuration-envvars-runtime)\.